bag7044/IDS2024S/exam/Final/README.md

   Classical Probability, Bayesian Probability

 Which school of thought in Probability Theory cannot define or discuss the probability of existence of God?
 Why?
-  Frequentist as there is no way to calculate how many times God appears to show he is real
+  Frequentist as there is no way to calculate how many times God appears to show he is real.
+Cant say how frequent God acts.

 A wrong visualization.
   It shows both females and males together and it goes below 0.

 Why is everything represented by integers in computers?
-  Computer reads in binary which is true or false not inbetween.
+  Computer reads in binary which is true or false not in between.

 Name an ancestor programming language of C.
 B